mr9h0st/Ransomware/README.md

 This software uses the symmetric & asymmetric scheme[^1] to encrypt files.
 The symmetric encryption algorithm used[^2] is [HC-128](https://www.ecrypt.eu.org/stream/e2-hc128.html), and the asymmetric one is [Curve25519](http://cr.yp.to/ecdh.html)

+### Evasion
+The program avoids local and remote debuggers.
+To avoid virtual machines it checks for user input, running processes, services, and hardware information.

 ### Pre-Encryption
 When launched, the program uses a mutex to ensure only one instance is running, Then if the process doesn't have admin privileges, it attempts to get it using UAC bypass.
 In addition, the software disables default errors, changes token privileges and denies access to its process.
 The program also mounts volumes to find devices that can be encrypted even though they cannot be accessed through the file explorer.